bglamadrid/pugtail/README.md

 - Comment or remove the `NormalModuleReplacementPlugin` bits in the `webpack.config.js` file.
 - Rewrite the `/src/scripts/contact.ts` file to whatever you need
 - Remove the `/src/scripts/contact.ts` file altogether along any references to it

+# Contributing

+This is a very early-stage project.
+If you have any suggestions, ideas, or find any bugs while using Pugtail, do not hesitate to create an issue, and hopefully stick around to answer any questions we (well, I) may have.

+And in the case of more concrete improvements for the codebase, PRs are welcome.

 # License